PunchThrough/bean-docs/src/features/bean-tweet.md

 Notice the `\n` character is configued as the input delimiter.
 This matches our Arduino sketch, since we use `Serial.println` to add `\n` to our temperature data.

-Next, add a **Twitter out** node to your flow.
+Next, add a **Tweet** node to your flow.
 Join the two nodes by clicking and dragging a connection line between the two:

 {{{img_rel this 'Tweet-info.JPG'}}}

-Notice that the connector for the **Twitter out** node is on the left side.
-Some nodes are polarized, meaning each node can receive an incoming message OR send an outgoing message.
+Notice that the connector for the **Tweet** node is on the left side.
+Some nodes have connectors on both sides, indicating they can both receive incoming messages AND send outgoing messages.

 Fill out the information for your Twitter login.
 Once that's done, click **Deploy** in the upper-right corner.